-- Improved ability to identify tumors that are eligible for cryoablation therapy
+- Improved ability to identify tumors that are eligible for cryoablation therapy.

-To perform a saturation biopsy, a surgeon will insert a needle through the rectum or peritoneum while the patient is under general anesthesia in an operating room.
+To perform a saturation biopsy, a surgeon will insert a needle through the perineum while the patient is under general anesthesia in an operating room.
 The needle will then be used to carefully remove a selection of cells from various locations throughout the prostate.

-At Moffitt Cancer Center, the saturation biopsy is just one of the diagnostic prostate cancer surgery procedures that we use.
+At Moffitt Cancer Center, the saturation biopsy is just one of the diagnostic prostate cancer procedures that we use.
 A multispecialty team will assess each patient’s needs to determine which lab tests are most likely to result in a prompt and accurate diagnosis.